mayazeldin/image_processor_server_client/ReadMe.md

   I would want to find a method of processing the image in a way that does not require writing the whole image data out to memory and then converting it back to a nlimage.
 There should be a way of keeping the image in nlimage form and processing segments of the image at a time.
-- Asynchronous code
-  - Currently, the server does not perform any tasks asynchronously.
-This could potentially cause the main thread to run slowly since with large images it could take the server a while to write the image to memory and perform the various modifications to the image.
-  If I had more time, I would write the server to run in an asynchronous thread
 - Rotation Enum
   - Currently, my code only works for 90, 180, and 270 degree rotations.
 I would want to expand my code to handle more rotation degrees